Leverage Ratio

 Key considerations when analyzing leverage:

-• Higher leverage amplifies both profits and losses
+• Higher leverage amplifies both profits and losses, which may lead to unwanted volatility during unstable economic conditions.

 Excessive leverage can lead to: